What Is Gammaplex and What Is It Used For?

 Immunodeficiency disorders result from the absence or dysfunction of a part of the immune system.
 Immunodeficiency disorders can have two categories: primary and secondary.

 The principal clinical manifestation of primary humoral immunodeficiency (PI) diseases is an increased risk of infection.
 Almost all patients suffered serious or unusual infections before receiving Gammaplex treatment.
 A large population reported suffering from permanent functional impairment .

 Consult an IVIG Specialist | The Best IVIG Home Infusion | Get IVIG Treatment Assistance

 Primary Humoral Immunodeficiency (PI)

-Primary immunodeficiency is subdivided into several types according to the dysfunctional element:
+Primary immunodeficiency is divided into several types according to their dysfunctional element:

 - T-cell deficiency

 - Both T-cell and B-cell deficiency